SchriderLab/SVs_Culex_quinquefasciatus_2026/README.md

 `SV_calling/jasmine.sh`: Combine combiSV results into a multi-sample VCF using Jasmine, individually genotyping these merged variants in each sample using Sniffles2, and generating the final multi-sample full set VCF

-`SV_calling/generate_final_files.sh`: Generate our six additional VCFs: the high-impact VCF, outlier VCF, high-impact outlier VCF, LZV-enriched VCF, PR-enriched VCF, and LZV/PR enriched VCF (and commands to filter each VCF for SVs overlapping IR genes)
+`SV_calling/generate_final_files.sh`: Generate our six additional VCFs: the high-impact VCF, outlier VCF, high-impact outlier VCF, LZV-enriched VCF, PR-enriched VCF, and LZV/PR enriched VCF (and commands to filter each VCF for SVs overlapping IR genes).
+This also includes the snpeff code.

 `SV_calling/vcf2bed.sh`: Extract SV coordinates from VCF as BED file (used in `generate_final_files.sh`)